Ismail-Opatola/deskpass-test/proxy-server-demo/README.md

 #### Implement proxy

-`Http-proxy-middleware` has an api which can be used to intercept request/response to how server called `createProxyMiddleware`, the middleware is responsible for proxying incoming request, with it behavoir/lifecycle defined by us.
+`Http-proxy-middleware` has an api which can be used to intercept request/response to our server called `createProxyMiddleware`.
+The middleware is responsible for proxying incoming request, with the behavior/lifecycle defined by us.

-For our example, our proxy-server will handles connection between the client and two backend services; **books** and **authors**.
+For this example, our proxy-server will handle connection between the client and two backend services; **books** and **authors**.

 Using the `createProxyMiddleware`, we want to proxy all requests starting with `/books`, `/authors` to the **books-server** and **authors-server** respectively.